OpenAPITools/openapi-generator/samples/openapi3/client/petstore/go-experimental/go-petstore/docs/User.md

 HasArbitraryNullableTypeValue returns a boolean if a field has been set.

-### SetArbitraryNullableTypeValue
+### SetArbitraryNullableTypeValueNil

-`func (o *User) SetArbitraryNullableTypeValue(v interface{})`
+`func (o *User) SetArbitraryNullableTypeValueNil(b bool)`

-SetArbitraryNullableTypeValue gets a reference to the given interface{} and assigns it to the ArbitraryNullableTypeValue field.
+ SetArbitraryNullableTypeValueNil sets the value for ArbitraryNullableTypeValue to be an explicit nil

-### SetArbitraryNullableTypeValueExplicitNull
+### UnsetArbitraryNullableTypeValue

-`func (o *User) SetArbitraryNullableTypeValueExplicitNull(b bool)`
+`func (o *User) UnsetArbitraryNullableTypeValue()`

-SetArbitraryNullableTypeValueExplicitNull (un)sets ArbitraryNullableTypeValue to be considered as explicit "null" value when serializing to JSON (pass true as argument to set this, false to unset) The ArbitraryNullableTypeValue value is set to nil even if false is passed
+UnsetArbitraryNullableTypeValue ensures that no value is present for ArbitraryNullableTypeValue, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)